 What is EPAS?

-The European Parliament Ambassador School (EPAS) Programme is a non-partisan initiative of the European Parliament which aims to improve the political participation and political education of students in the United Kingdom and the rest of Europe by teaching them about European values and European parliamentary democracy.
+The European Parliament Ambassador School (EPAS) Programme is a popular, non-partisan initiative of the European Parliament which aims to improve the political participation and political education of students in the United Kingdom and the rest of Europe by teaching them about European values and European parliamentary democracy.

 In the programme, students and teachers at schools and colleges across Europe are designated as European Parliament Junior Ambassadors and European Parliament Senior Ambassadors respectively and tasked with organising activities and events which promote the programme and its aims at their schools and in their local communities.
 At the end of the year, these schools are then recognised as European Parliament Ambassador Schools with their ambassadors receiving official accreditation from the European Parliament for their efforts.